LRTA 1000 class

 Each LRV has five door swing plug-type doors per side.
 Each train car has a capacity of 81 seated passengers and 293 standing passengers, carrying a total of 374 passengers.
 Seats are colored blue and are longitudinal-type.

-A thyristor chopper traction control system is installed in the trains, and the traction motors consist of direct current (DC) straight-wound motors.
+A thyristor chopper traction control system is installed in the trains, powering two direct current (DC) straight-wound traction motors.
 Ateliers de Constructions Electriques de Charleroi (ACEC) manufactured the electrical and traction equipment for the trains.

 Dynamic brakes are used as a service brake.
 There are two disc brakes per trailer bogies acting as a service brake and two disc brakes per motor bogies used as an emergency and substitution brake.
 Each bogie has two electromagnetic track brakes for use in case of emergency.